 Our plans, goals and mission are clear, measurable and visible to all.

-Lets just cancel single use plastic.
-Okay?
-To tackle the plastic soup at its source and reduce single-use packaging, we inspire people to use attractive reusable alternatives.
+To tackle the plastic soup at its source and reduce disposable packaging, we inspire to use an attractive reusable alternatives.
 Retulp is a sustainable Social Enterprise and founded in 2014 to carry out this mission.
-In doing so, we partner with World Wildlife Fund, Club Kakatua, Made Blue and a number of other charities:
+We have set ourselves a goal for 2025: to avoid 20 million disposable plastic bottles per year and donate 20 million liters of drinking water to people in need.
+In doing so, we collaborate with a number of other charities:

 What can you do to reduce disposable plastic and stop the plastic soup?